JRCSTU/wltp/README.rst

     If you choose to do that, make sure that in the *cygwin*'s installation wizard the following packages are also included::

-        * git
+        * git, git-completion
         * make
-        * openssh
-        * curl
-        * wget
+        * openssh, curl, wget

-Alternatively you can build the latest version from the sources, (assuming you have a working installation of `git <http://git-scm.com/>`_) and install it in `development mode <http://pythonhosted.org/setuptools/setuptools.html#development-mode>`_ with the following series of commands:
+Alternatively you can build the latest version of the project from the sources, (assuming you have a working installation of `git <http://git-scm.com/>`_) and install it in `development mode <http://pythonhosted.org/setuptools/setuptools.html#development-mode>`_ with the following series of commands: